MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 * [WebLogic Server on AKS](/azure/virtual-machines/workloads/oracle/weblogic-aks?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/breadcrumb/toc.json)
 * [Explore options for day 2 and beyond](https://aka.ms/wls-vms-day2)

-To find more about Oracle WebLogic offers, visit the overview page of [Oracle WebLogic Server on Azure](https://aka.ms/wls-contact-me).
-These offers are all _Bring-Your-Own-License_.
+For more information about Oracle WebLogic offers, see [Oracle WebLogic Server on Azure](https://aka.ms/wls-contact-me).
+These offers are all *Bring-Your-Own-License*.
 They assume you've already got the appropriate licenses with Oracle and are properly licensed to run offers in Azure.